Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 Marathon Training Fueling Needs

 Adopting the ketogenic lifestyle means no grains, sugar, starches, loaves of bread, and the sort.
-This must be triggering all sorts of alarms if you’ve been around the long-distance running block for a while.
+This must trigger all sorts of alarms if you’ve been around the long-distance running block for a while.

 After all, aren’t carbs the main energy source on the run?